Greetings and welcome back, Rush Limbaugh, the EIB Network.

 Because the whole premise that you've been stolen from, robbed, or what have you is flawed.

-I'm gonna get it back for you.
+I'm going to get it back for you.

-I'll make sure everything's okay.
+I'm going to make sure everything's okay.

 Never works out, does it?

-You end up with Egypt.
+You end up with Egypt every single time.

 So, yeah, it's frustrating to get somebody calling, well, you need to give them some more money.

-We just transfer more money.
+Transfer more money.

-I gotta take a brief time out here, my friends.
+I got to take a brief time out here, my friends.

 We will do that.

-Rush Limbaugh at the whoa.
+Rush Limbaugh at the Whoa.

 Wait a minute now.

-CNN, Egypt's infoministry Mubarak is not leaving.
+CNN, Egypt's info ministry, Mubarak is not leaving.

-Mubarak Not leaving.
+Mubarak not leaving.

 All these reports.